Funded Childcare

 - product development

-- website: SWEF grant programme (external link)
+- website: SWEF grant programme

-- website: SWEF Funding (external link)
+- website: SWEF funding

 Invest to grow

 The University of Derby's Invest to Grow programme provides loans and grants to support private sector businesses across the East Midlands, to innovate, grow, and create new jobs or safeguard existing jobs.
-Funding can cover 30% of agreed capital project costs, therefore an award of £15,000 would be for a minimum project cost of £50,000.
+Funding can cover 30 percent of agreed capital project costs, therefore an award of £15,000 would be for a minimum project cost of £50,000.
 The maximum award is £250,000.
 This is a Regional Growth Fund (RGF) grant, with no closing date.

 - email: investtogrow@derby.ac.uk

-- website: Invest to grow (external link)
+- website: Invest to grow

 Innovate UK Business Growth